PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Data and materials availability

-Volume of Fluid-based Physics-Informed Neural Networks (VoF-PINNs) represent the interface evolution in two-phase flows using the Volume of Fluid (VoF) method, a well-established approach for capturing fluid interfaces.
+Volume-of-Fluid-based Physics-Informed Neural Networks (\DFSVOF{}) represent the interface evolution in two-phase flows using the Volume of Fluid (VoF) method, a well-established approach for capturing fluid interfaces.
 The transport equation for the volume fraction $\alpha$ is employed to describe the interface evolution, following the formulation of algebraic VoF approaches~\cite{HirtNichols1981}.

 The volume fraction $\alpha$ indicates whether a computational cell is occupied by the liquid ($\alpha=1$), the gaseous phase ($\alpha=0$), or both ($0<\alpha<1$).
-The surface tension $f_{\sigma}$ is modelled using the Continuum Surface Force (CSF) model~\cite{Brackbill1992} as a localised body force within the transition region of finite thickness at the interface
+The surface tension $f_{\sigma}$ is modeled using the Continuum Surface Force (CSF) model~\cite{Brackbill1992} as a localized body force within the transition region of finite thickness at the interface

-where $\sigma$ is the surface tension coefficient, and $\kappa$ is the cell-averaged curvature of the interface.
+where $\kappa$ is the cell-averaged curvature of the interface.
 The curvature of the interface is approximated by $\kappa = -\nabla \cdot \vf{n}_i$ with the outwards pointing normal vector of the liquid interface $\vf{n}_i$, which is represented by the gradient of the volume fraction $\vf{n}_i = \frac{\nabla \alpha}{|\nabla \alpha|}$.
 The mixture density $\rho$ and viscosity $\mu$ are determined by the arithmetic mean of the fluid properties in both phases

-The phase-field version employs the convective Cahn-Hilliard equation \cite{CahnHilliard1959} to represent interface evolution,
+The phase-field version (\PFPINNs{}) employs the convective Cahn-Hilliard equation~\cite{CahnHilliard1959} to represent interface evolution,

-with the mobility parameter $M$ that determines the relaxation time of the interface and the conserved order parameter $C$ that represents both phases and takes the value of $C_l = 1$ in the liquid phase and $C_g = -1$ in the gaseous phase.
-According to the diffuse-interface theory~\cite{VanDerWaals1979} the phase separation and diffusion in two-phase flows are driven by the chemical potential at the interface $\psi$, which is derived as the variational derivative of the mixing energy with respect to the order parameter $C$
+with the mobility parameter $M$ that determines the relaxation time of the interface and the conserved order parameter $C$ that represents both phases and takes the value of $C_{\rm{l}} = 1$ in the liquid phase and $C_{\rm{g}} = -1$ in the gaseous phase.
+According to the diffuse-interface theory~\cite{VanDerWaals1979}, the phase separation and diffusion in two-phase flows are driven by the chemical potential at the interface $\psi$, which is derived as the variational derivative of the mixing energy with respect to the order parameter $C$

-where $\lambda$ represents the magnitude of the mixing energy and $\epsilon$ is the capillary width, which is proportional to the interface thickness equating the surface energy and the mixing energy in the interface region yields \cite{Yue2004}
+where $\lambda$ represents the magnitude of the mixing energy and $\epsilon$ is the capillary width, which is proportional to the interface thickness.
+Equating the surface energy and the mixing energy in the interface region yields~\cite{Yue2004}